souldern/souldern.github.io/home/site-notes/simple-posting.md

 3. Add the content of your post.
 Leave blank lines for a new paragraph,  you can have `**bold**` (**bold**) or `_italic_` (_italic_) or many other styles.

 4. Post your announcement.
-Optionally write message for the log, then press the large green **Commit new file** button.
+Before committing the file you may optionally write a message in the text box for the log, then press the large green **Commit new file** button.

 5. **View your post on the web** After a minute or so the post should appear at
    [https://souldern.github.io/home/announcements/Yin%20and%20Yang](https://souldern.github.io/home/announcements/Yin%20and%20Yang)